YouTube to remove content that claims result-altering fraud in US election | DW | 09.12.2020

 Since September, the Google subsidiary has removed more than 8,000 channels for violating its misinformation policies.

-Google, meanwhile will reportedly lift its ban on political ads, according to Axios.
+Google, meanwhile will reportedly lift its ban on political ads, according to news site Axios.
 Google banned political ads in the run-up to the US election.

 Russia is looking to better protect itself from any suspected meddling from abroad.
 New proposed laws could target journalists, teachers and social media networks such as YouTube and Facebook.